Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Routing

-With the massive amounts of telemetry data collected, organizations can easily route to appropriate destinations based upon business requirements.
-Whether its for real-time analysis or storage for compliance reasons being able to transport data is key
+With the massive amounts of telemetry data collected, organizations can easily route to appropriate destinations based on business requirements.
+Whether it's for real-time analysis or storage for compliance reasons, being able to transport data is key

 Filtering

 A report from the European Commission suggested that up to 90% of the data collected within organizations is never analyzed or used strategically.
-With observability pipelines, companies can remove unnecessary data sending what matters to different endpoints reducing the amount being ingested, ultimately saving on costs to SIEM solutions like Splunk.
+With observability pipelines, companies can remove unnecessary data, sending what matters to different endpoints, reducing the amount being ingested, and ultimately saving on costs to SIEM solutions like Splunk.

 Conclusion